vertica/VerticaPy/docs/source/user_guide_data_preparation_encoding.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_dp_table_encoding_6.html

 When a feature has few categories, the most suitable choice is the one-hot encoding.
 Label encoding converts a categorical feature to numerical without retaining its mathematical relationships.
-Let's use a one-hot encoding on the 'embarked' column.
+Let's use a one-hot encoding on the ``embarked`` column.

 .. code-block:: python